Brave New World (American TV series): Production

-In 2015, Syfy announced their intention to develop the series, with Darryl Frank and Justin Falvey producing.
+In 2015, Syfy announced the development of the series, with Darryl Frank and Justin Falvey producing.
 In 2016, writers Les Bohem, Grant Morrison, and Brian Taylor were attached to the project.
 On February 13, 2019, the series was moved to the USA Network, with David Wiener replacing Bohem as a writer and Owen Harris directing the pilot.

-In April 2019, Ehrenreich was cast as John the Savage.
-In the same month, it was announced that Lloyd would be cast in the series regular role as Bernard Marx.
-In May 2019, it was announced that Jessica Brown Findlay would be cast in the role of Lenina Crowne.
-In June 2019, Kylie Bunbury, Hannah John-Kamen, Sen Mitsuji, Joseph Morgan, and Nina Sosanya were added to the main cast in various supporting roles, with Demi Moore set to appear in a recurring role.
+In April 2019, Ehrenreich was cast as John the Savage, and Lloyd was cast in the series regular role as Bernard Marx.
+In May 2019, it was announced that Jessica Brown Findlay was cast in the role of Lenina Crowne.
+In June 2019, Kylie Bunbury, Hannah John-Kamen, Sen Mitsuji, Joseph Morgan, and Nina Sosanya were added to the main cast in supporting roles, with Demi Moore set to appear in a recurring role.
 On September 17, 2019, NBCUniversal announced that the series would be moved to Peacock.
 The series premiered on July 15, 2020.

 Dungeness Estate in Kent is the location for the "Savage Lands"; the Old Lifeboat Station there doubles as John and Linda's house.

-On October 28, 2020, Peacock canceled the series after one season.
+On October 28, 2020, Peacock cancelled the series after one season.
 It marked the first major TV series cancellation for the streaming service.